DAMAC Properties Calls for Non-Resident Mortgages in Dubai

 “Not everybody can come straight into the market with US$ 1 million and buy a property with cash, in full.

-If a fully regulated system is implemented, which has the appropriate checks and balances in place, we will see a strong surge in long-term, sustainable investment.
+If a fully regulated system is implemented, which has the appropriate checks and balances in place, we will see a strong surge in long-term, sustainable dubai real estate investment.

 A launch package in a new project in Dubai now needs to include the RERA approval documentation, the title deed of the plot and details of the dedicated Escrow account to give reassurance to investors.
 For example, with just a 20 per cent down payment on the villas at AKOYA by DAMAC, the buyer will be given a Preliminary Registration Certificate (PRC) from the Dubai Lands Department.